 Services for Persons with Disabilities

-The Denver Public Library is committed to providing equal access for all people who wish to use the library and its collection.
-In order to provide this service there are various adaptive technologies available at the Central Library and many of our branches to assist customers who might need different modes of access to print and electronic resources.
-For additional information please contact any of the listed libraries.
+Denver Public Library is committed to providing fair and equal access for all people who wish to use the library and its collection with adaptive technologies available at the Central Library and many branches.

 Visual Access Workstation Equipment